 - Diagnosed with a traumatic or acquired brain injury

-When a patient is referred to the program, an RN referral specialist will conduct an assessment and screening.
-This includes a clinical history, review of therapeutic interventions and recommendations for admission and further evaluation/treatment.
+When a patient is referred to the program, a referral specialist will conduct an assessment and screening.
+This includes a clinical history, review of therapeutic interventions, recommendations for admission and further evaluation/treatment, as well as insurance verification.
 The clinical team reviews the information and makes a final recommendation.